sswguo/spark-cassandra-migration-boot/README.md

 # Write Tuning Parameters

 During tests, I found that there is no big issue on reading from Cassandra.
 And just need to pay attention to the write operation.
+Try to decrease the value for each if you have smaller resources for your Cassandra.

 ```
 .config("spark.cassandra.output.consistency.level", "ONE") // QUORUM